What is Active Isolated Stretching?

 These steps may sound reasonable.
 And in cases where muscles possess a baseline degree of flexibility, or have not adapted into a shortened position over a long period of time, this method can work.

-But if you're like many of the clients I've worked with over the years, you may have found that Static Stretching often doesn't work quite as well as advertised.
+But if you're like many my clients, you may have found that Static Stretching often doesn't work quite as well as advertised.

 For those suffering from chronic pain or stubborn stiffness and inflexibility, Static Stretching may not only fail to improve things, but may aggravate symptoms, sometimes significantly.